Undergraduate Policies

 At the end of the 7th semester 2.0

-Transfer students are required to maintain the minimum GPA for the semester level to which they are assigned.
+Transfer students are required to maintain the minimum cumulative GPA for the semester level to which they are assigned.
 Courses at other institutions for which they received academic credit at SJU upon transferring and which contribute to their SJU cumulative grade point average are included in these calculations.

 Academic Probation

-Students who fail to maintain the required grade point average or an acceptable level of progress toward the degree are placed on probation by their Dean, acting on the recommendation of the Board on Student Academic Review (BOSAR).
+Students who fail to maintain the required cumulative grade point average or an acceptable level of progress toward the degree are placed on probation by their Dean, acting on the recommendation of the Board on Student Academic Review (BOSAR).
 A student on probation is required to report to the Dean, who may prescribe appropriate remedial measures, and is not permitted to register for more than five courses a semester.
 If circumstances warrant, the Dean may require a student on probation to limit their course load to four with no reduction in tuition.

 The standard period of probation will extend one semester, during which time the student must show sufficient improvement to raise their GPA above the minimum level.
 In extraordinary cases, one additional semester of probation may be allowed by the Board on Student Academic Review (BOSAR) if the improvement during the first probationary semester indicates that the student will probably reach the necessary level by the end of the second probationary semester.
 A student may be permitted as many as three semesters of probations, provided that no more than two are consecutive.